shan-kmr/loop-news/README.md

 5. Each day's articles are collected
 6. For each day without a cached summary:
    - Articles for that day are compiled
-   - Llama model generates a summary
+   - The configured AI model generates a summary
    - Summary is stored in the cache
 7. Topic groups are returned with their associated day summaries